MicrosoftDocs/PowerShell-Docs/reference/7.1/PSReadLine/PSConsoleHostReadline.md

 ## DESCRIPTION

 `PSConsoleHostReadLine` is the main entry point for the PSReadLine module.
-The PowerShell console host automatically loads the PSReadLine modules and calls this function.
+The PowerShell console host automatically loads the PSReadLine module and calls this function.
 Under normal operating conditions, this function is not intended to be used from the command line.

-If you wanted to create your own custom ReadLine function, you could replace this function with your own implementation.
+The extension point `PSConsoleHostReadLine` is special to the console host.
+The host calls any alias, function, or script with this name.
+PSReadLine defines this function so that it is called from the console host.

 ## EXAMPLES